bradymholt/cron-expression-descriptor/README.md

 # cron-expression-descriptor
-This forked from [bradyholt/cron-expression-descriptor](https://github.com/bradyholt/cron-expression-descriptor) is a C# library that converts cron (Quartz.NET) expressions into localized human readable strings.
+A C# library that converts cron expressions into localized human readable strings.
 The languages availabe are:

  * English (Brady Holt)
  * Brazilian (Renato Lima)